CUBRID/cubrid-manual/en/sql/query/show.rst

-Next_mvcc_id                        BIGINT          The next MVCCID will be used for the next transaction Mvcc_op_log_lsa                     VARCHAR(32)     The LSA used to link log entries for MVCC operation Last_block_oldest_mvcc_id           BIGINT          Used to find the oldest MVCCID in a block of log data, can be NULL Last_block_newest_mvcc_id           BIGINT          Used to find the newest MVCCID in a block of log data, Can be NULL
+Next_mvcc_id                        BIGINT          The next MVCCID will be used for the next transaction Mvcc_op_log_lsa                     VARCHAR(32)     The LSA used to link log entries for MVCC operation Last_block_oldest_mvcc_id           BIGINT          Used to find the oldest MVCCID in a block of log data, can be NULL Last_block_newest_mvcc_id           BIGINT          Used to find the newest MVCCID in a block of log data, can be NULL
 =================================== =============== ======================================================================================================================================

 The following shows the examples of this syntax.